Can Dogs Eat Cinnamon? Nutrition Guide

 Cinnamon is usually combined with sugar to give a powerful effect on its flavor and intensity.
 Which is great for human treats, but not wonderful for our furry friends.

-For example, can dogs eat cinnamon rolls or cinnamon bread?
-No, cinnamon rolls usually contain large quantities of sugar and should never be given to your dog.
+For example, can dogs eat cinnamon bread?
+No, cinnamon bread usually contain large quantities of sugar and should never be given to your dog.
 Of course, any health benefits of cinnamon will immediately be wiped out by the sugar.

 Do not give dogs cinnamon rolls